 At the time of registration pursuant to section 95830;

-Within 30 calendar days of the creation of a direct or indirect corporate association or of a change in the type of a corporate association involving registered entities pursuant to sections 95833(b)(1) or 95833(a)(6)(B), or registered and unregistered entities pursuant to section 95833(b)(2) and (3);
+Within 30 calendar days of the creation of a direct or indirect corporate association or of a change in the type of a corporate association involving registered entities pursuant to sections 95833(b)(1), or registered and unregistered entities pursuant to section 95833(b)(2) and (3);

 Within one year of a modification if the changes in information involve only unregistered entities disclosed pursuant to sections 95833(b)(4) and (5);

-No later than 10 calendar days prior to the auction application deadline established in section 95912 when disclosing a change related to another entity registered in the Cap-and-Trade Program or to entities registered into the California Cap-and-Trade Program and other external GHG ETS to which California has linked pursuant to subarticle 12, if the disclosing entity intends to participate in the auction; and
+No later than 10 calendar days prior to the auction application deadline established in section 95912 when disclosing a change related to another entity registered in the Cap-and-Invest Program or to entities registered into the California Cap-and-Invest Program and other external GHG ETS to which California has linked pursuant to subarticle 12, if the disclosing entity intends to participate in the auction; and

 Within one year for all other changes.

+Delayed Deadline for Direct Corporate Association Purchase Limit Share and Holding Limit Share Disclosures.

+Prior to January 1, 2030, a registered entity that is newly in a direct corporate association with another registered entity pursuant to sections 95833(a)(6) or (a)(7) will have 30 calendar days to identify this corporate association and disclose the required information pursuant to sections 95833(d)(1)(A)-(D).
+These registered entities will have until December 31, 2029 to disclose the applicable purchase limit share and holding limit share information pursuant to section 95833(d)(1)(E).

+Effective January 1, 2030, and thereafter, registered entities subject to direct corporate associations pursuant to sections 95833(a)(6) or (7) must disclose the required information pursuant to sections 95833(d)(1)(A)-(E), in accordance with the deadline schedule contained in section 95833(e).

 Note: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.

 95834.
 Know-Your-Customer Requirements.